-NSIM 1999 Topics in News and Information 1 to 4, Or A lower-level course in a selected area of news and information.
-Not for independent study. ı Demand NSIM 2053 News Writing News story construction from simple leads to complete, accurate, complex stories, typically wr from a specified set of facts.
+NSIM 1999 Topics in News and Information 1 to 4, A lower-level course in a selected area of news and information.
+Not for independent study.
+On Demand NSIM 2053 News Writing News story construction from simple leads to complete, accurate, complex stories, typically v from a specified set of facts.
 Basic skills course.
-3, Fall itten NSIM 2063 News Reporting Introduction to news sources, including library collections and public records; practice in interviewing and covering regularly assigned, as well as ad hoc news sources.
+3, Fall vritten NSIM 2063 News Reporting Introduction to news sources, including library collections and public records; practice in interviewing and covering regularly assigned, as well as ad hoc news sources.
 Prerequisite: NSIM 2053.
-3, Spring NSIM 2143 Electronic News I Study and practice in writing, reporting, producing and interviewing fundamentals for radio at television news stories.
+3, Spring NSIM 2143 Electronic News I Study and practice in writing, reporting, producing and interviewing fundamentals for radio television news stories.
 Additional fee required.
 Prerequisite: DMAR 1154.
-3, Fall nd NSIM 2971 Student Newspaper Production Preparation of copy, layouts, and photos for student newspaper.
-Student editors and reporters work under deadline schedule to publish a weekly newspaper.
-May be repeated up to five hour 0 to 1
+3, Fall and NSIM 2971 Student Newspaper Production Preparation of copy, layouts, and photos for student newspaper.
+Student editors and reporter work under deadline schedule to publish a weekly newspaper.
+May be repeated up to five ho Additional fee required.
 NSIM 2981 Student Yearbook Publication Preparation of copy, layouts, and photos for student yearbook.
-Student editors will work under tight deadline schedule to accomplish tasks.
+Student editors will work und tight deadline schedule to accomplish tasks.
 May be repeated up to five hours.
 Additional fee required.
-0 to 1 NSIM 2999 Independent Study in News and Information Independent study for students who have completed a minimum of 24 hours with a B average.
-Prerequisites: approval of the dean and completion of a 2999 Independent Study Form.
-1 to 4 NSIM 3033 Photojournalism Students will develop skills in digital photography including framing, composition, lighting and printing, application to the media.
+NSIM 2999 Independent Study in News and Information Independent study for students who have completed a minimum of 24 hours with a B average Prerequisites: approval of the dean and completion of a 2999 Independent Study Form.
+1 to 4 ge.
+NSIM 3033 Photojournalism Students will develop skills in digital photography including framing, composition, lighting a printing, application to the media.
 Additional fee required.
-Prerequisite: instructor's permission.
-NSIM 3143 Electronic News II Study and practice in packaging television news stories; spot news, features and investigative.
-Additional fee required.
-Prerequisites: DMAR 1154 and DMAR 1203, and successful completion a competency-based examination and a mandatory performance appraisal interview.
-3, Spring 1 of NSIM 3163 News Editing and Design A skills course in news editing and design for printed publications.
-Emphasis on grammar, punctuation, cropping, spelling, scaling, page layout and desktop publishing design principles.
-Prerequisite: NSIM 2063.
+Prerequisite: instructor's permission NSIM 3143 Electronic News II Study and practice in packaging television news stories; spot news, features and investigative Additional fee required.
+Prerequisites: DMAR 1154 and DMAR 1203, and successful complet a competency-based examination and a mandatory performance appraisal interview.
+NSIM 3163 News Editing and Design A skills course in news editing and design for printed publications.
+Emphasis on grammar, punctuation, cropping, spelling, scaling, page layout and desktop publishing design principle Prerequisite: NSIM 2063.
 3, Fall NSIM 3173 Advanced News Reporting Emphasis on advanced, extended-assignment reporting and writing, typically from student- generated sets of facts.
 In-depth research, interpretive writing, and extensive interviewing.
 Prerequisite: NSIM 2063.
-3, Spring NSIM 3403 Fundamentals of Electronic Layout and Design This is a course designed to introduce the student to the study, analysis, and practice in publicate editing and design.
-Copy improvement and flow, page design and layout will be coupled with the use of electronic editing and design equipment.
-Students will learn to plan and produce pages for print and online publications, and become familiar with the trends and issues associated with editing for diverse readers.
-Additional fee required. ne NSIM 3959 News Internship A supervised and evaluated work experience designed to supplement academic training with on the-job training relevant to a career in news.
+3, Spring NSIM 3403 Fundamentals of Electronic Layout and Design This is a course designed to introduce the student to the study, analysis, and practice in publicating and design.
+Copy improvement and flow, page design and layout will be coupled with use of electronic editing and design equipment.
+Students will learn to plan and produce page for print and online publications, and become familiar with the trends and issues associated editing for diverse readers.
+Additional fee required. n the s NSIM 3959 News Internship A supervised and evaluated work experience designed to supplement academic training with the-job training relevant to a career in news.
 Prerequisite: permission.
-1 to 4 NSIM 4503 Feature Writing 3, On This course will focus on soft news stories and personality profiles designed to interest readers.
-Demand NSIM 4329 Advanced Topics in Journalism 1 to 4, On An advanced course in a selected area of journalism.
+1 to 4 NSIM 4503 Feature Writing 3, On Demand

+This course will focus on soft news stories and personality profiles designed to interest readers.

+NSIM 4329 Advanced Topics in Journalism

+An advanced course in a selected area of journalism.
 Not for independent study.
 Prerequisite: junior standing.

-Demand NSIM 4983 Capstone in News and Information An advanced course in a selected area of traditional journalism or electronic journalism.
-Student will be required to demonstrate competence in a variety of news projects.
+NSIM 4983 Capstone in News and Information

+An advanced course in a selected area of traditional journalism or electronic journalism.
+Students will be required to demonstrate competence in a variety of news projects.
 Prerequisites: senior standing and permission.

-3, Fall ts NSIM 4999 Independent Study in News and Information Independent study for juniors and seniors with at least a B average in News and Information.
+NSIM 4999 Independent Study in News and Information

+Independent study for juniors and seniors with at least a B average in News and Information.
 Prerequisites: approval of the dean and completion of a 4999 Independent Study form.
-1 to 4